Westinghouse iGen5000DF - 3900/5000W Dual Fuel Inverter Generator With Remote Start

 The following charts are provided to give you an idea of how some of the key specs of the Westinghouse iGen5000DF compare to inverter generators of similar power (between 3500 and 4500 W).

-- Having a dry weight of 104.7 lbs, the Westinghouse iGen5000DF belongs in the expected weight range for inverter generators which produce 3500 to 4500 rated watts.
-Weight-conscious users may find the WEN 56432iX appealing, as it is one of the top contenders in this power range, weighing just 52.9 pounds.
+- With a dry weight of 104.7 lbs, the Westinghouse iGen5000DF falls within the expected weight range for inverter generators in the 3500 to 4500 rated wattage.
+In terms of weight, one of the champions in their power range is the WEN 56432iX, standing at just 52.9 lbs.

 - At just 52 dBA rated noise level, this inverter generator is positioned as one of the quietest choices among devices delivering similar type and power.

-- Run time is crucial, but it heavily relies on the fuel tank's capacity.
-Thus, considering fuel efficiency alongside is essential.
+- Run times are important, yet thanks to their dependence on the fuel capacity, they should be judged along with the fuel consumption of the device.
 Among generators of similar power, this inverter generator stands out with a better fuel efficiency than most, with consumption rates around 0.19 GPH (gallon per hour) at 25% load.
-If you wish to get a unit of similar power, but with one of the best fuel efficiency, you could consider the Champion 201319, which has an impressively low fuel consumption of 0.16 GPH.
+If you wish to acquire one of the most gasoline efficient products of this power range, the Champion 201319, with a fuel consumption of 0.16 GPH could be in your good books.

 Price comparison